Skip to main content

 4. Hold town hall meetings

 This also creates an opportunity for two-way communication, with employees or an employee representative asking questions and contributing their ideas and insights to the conversation.
+Implementing these meetings engages employees in the strategic direction of their employer and allows them to feel that their voice is heard when it comes to decisions that might impact them.

 5. Leverage digital collaboration